Annual Percent Changes for Rate of Inflation

 For example, dairy products are considered just set of the components within the 9,108 components used to calculate the CPI.
 A problem arises with the CPI in that many products come and go in the market and it is up to the CPI to document these types of changes.
 This problem is overcome by the economists allowing for products to enter and leave the market as well as "estimating the indexes on the basis of samples used from all the items that consumers buy" for a given period.
 (Ibid)

 This type of calculating gives economists as comprehensive a picture as one can get.
-The resulting figure is compared to previous time periods and an increase percentage or decrease percentage is discovered from the calculations.
+The resulting figure is compared to previous time periods and an increase or decrease is found from percent calculations.
 This increase or decrease percentage is the amount that general prices have risen or fallen in between those time periods.
 If the prices rise then the CPI will show the American public that inflation has occurred.

 It is important that the CPI stay current with the ever-changing American economy.
 This is why the CPI is updated once every 10 years, and the last update occurred in 1998.
 (Greenlees, and Mason 3) This aspect of the CPI is important because of its relation to inflation.
 The CPI is used in many government programs including entitlements for school lunches and food stamps as well as the amount figured for tax deductions.
 (Ibid)